jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

         NEWS from the clerk of Finance:

         FFC has changed their withdrawal authorization policy to require two authorizations instead of just one.
 The second person must be serving as an officer of the meeting (clerk, treasurer, etc.).
-There is an Account Authorization Form, to be kept on file at FFC, and a Withdrawal Request Form that must be submitted each time we make a withdrawal.Â The first form needs to be completed and returned to FFC in a timely manner, then updated whenever there is a change of officer.
+There is an Account Authorization Form, to be kept on file at FFC, and a Withdrawal Request Form that must be submitted each time we make a withdrawal.The first form needs to be completed and returned to FFC in a timely manner, then updated whenever there is a change of officer.